latest nhpb_banner 1__compressed2

 Free food, meals, and feeding programs.
 In addition to a free noontime meal, families or individuals can receive a couple bags of groceries once per month.
 Food offered includes frozen foods such as hamburger, cereal, peanut butter, soups, pasta, sauces, tuna, or juice.

-In order to get money to pay your utilities or heating bills, households need to be referred by the Integrated Community Solutions energy assistance program, and applicants need to also have a disconnection notice.
+In order to get money to pay your utilities or heating bills, households need to be referred by the Integrated Community Solutions energy assistance program.
+The applicants need to also have a disconnection notice or eviction letter.
 All rent or utility assistance is paid directly to your landlord or energy provider, and not to the Salvation Army client.

 Heating bill help is a focus in the fall, winter, and spring.
 The Salvation Army in Brown County helps the poor, elderly, and disabled (among others) keep their heat and electric on.
 To this end, they help with everything from negotiating payment plans to helping households get their heat turned back on.